LucaJiang/Two-Stage-Phase-II-RCT/README.md

 # Instruction on how to use markdown to generate slides

-**IMPORTANT:** This repo has set up the github action to automatically generate the slides html file which is pushed to the gh-pages branch.
+**IMPORTANT:** This repo has set up the github action to automatically generate the slides html file which is pushed to the master branch.

 ## Write content in [index.md](index.md)